 This neat and tidy page has a tile design that makes it simple to find the answer to a query.
 It is also extremely comprehensive, with approximately 150 different replies.
 There’s even a search bar where you can search for a certain response, which is quite useful.

 The bottom of this page has different categories of FAQs.
 The broad categories are divided into subcategories that are clickable and lead to the relevant page.

 The FAQ page of Bank of America stands out due to its sleek design and excellent user experience.
 Before accessing the page, it allows you to select your state of residence.
 You can find your required information by:

 - Scrolling through topics and finding a relevant one.

 - Searching your question in the search bar.

 The “Connect With Us” prompts users to contact support in case they don’t find the required information.

 FAQs are a great way to provide visitors with information on your products and services before they have to ask.

-It’s also an opportunity for you to differentiate yourself from the competition by providing more detailed or exclusive content that can be found nowhere else online.
+It’s also an opportunity to differentiate yourself from the competition by providing more detailed or exclusive content found nowhere else online.